john-mangiaracina/TinyML-CustomKeywordSpotting/README.md

-# Alternative Set of Jupyter Notebooks for TinyML Custom Keyword Spotting (KWS)
+# Revised Jupyter Notebook for TinyML Custom Keyword Spotting (KWS)

 <img src="https://canadianmedicalteams.org/wp-content/uploads/2013/10/Website-Under-Construction-template1.jpg" alt="Under Construction">

-This repository is devoted to providing a fix for a set of jupyter notebooks used for Keyword Spotting (KWS).
-The original notebook would no longer run due to the need to use Tensorflow 1.15 and the inability of Colab to permit the use of Python 3.6.c or 3.7.x.

-The notebooks are used as part of Section 1.5, "Deploying a KWS Model with Your Favorite Keyword(s)" of Course 3, Deploying TinyML.
+This repository is devoted to providing a fix for a jupyter notebooks used for Keyword Spotting (KWS) which would no longer run within Google Colab.
+The notebook is used as part of Section 1.5, "Deploying a KWS Model with Your Favorite Keyword(s)" in Course 3, "Deploying TinyML".
 This course is part of the <a href="https://www.edx.org/professional-certificate/harvardx-applied-tiny-machine-learning-tinyml-for-scale">Applied Tiny Machine Learning (TinyML) for Scale Professional Certificate Program</a> offered through <a href="[url](https://www.edx.org)">edx.org</a>.

+The original notebook would no longer run due to the need to use Tensorflow version 1.15 and the lack of support for Python 3.6.x or 3.7.x within Google Colab.
+These versions of Python are required to use Tensorflow 1.15.

+If you would like to view the original jupyter notebook that was used in the class, it is available by <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">clicking here.</a>

+After a detailed investigation, I decided to separate the task into two major parts.
+The first notebook is designed to be run in Colab.
+It is available by <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">clicking here.</a>  You will have to download this notebook to your own computer and then upload into <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">Google Colab.</a>

 <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">The original jupyter notebook that was used in the class is available by clicking here.</a>

-After much investigation, I decided to separate the task into two major parts.
-The first notebook is designed to be run in colab.  <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">It is available by clicking here.</a>  You will have to download this notebook to your own computer and then upload into <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">Google Colab.</a>

-<a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">The original jupyter notebook that was used in the class is available by clicking here.</a>

 https://colab.research.google.com/github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb

-To complete the second set of tasks and run the second notebook, one will first have to install Andaconda on their own personal computer.
-Although Anadaconda is available for Windows, Linux, and MacOS, I have to date only released a version for the RHEL-based Linux OS.
+To complete the second set of tasks and run the second notebook, one will have to install Andaconda on their own personal computer.
+Although Anaconda is available for Windows, Linux, and MacOS, I have to date only released a version for Fedora, a RHEL-based Linux OS.
 The second notebook has been tested on Fedora 37, although it should run on any RHEL-based OS.
 If there is interest, I might draft an alternative notebook for Debian-based distros.

-A complete list of the h/w test config, OS details, and installed conda related s/w is here.
+A complete list of the h/w test config, OS details, and installed conda related s/w is  <a href="https://github.com/john-mangiaracina/TinyML-CustomKeywordSpotting/blob/main/4_6_8_CustomDatasetKWSModel_original_file.ipynb">here.</a>

 #  Fedora install